imagej/imagej.github.io/_pages/User_Guide_Layout_Test.md

     {% include box title='Modifies Box with a title! ' text='As a standard box for additional info. ' width='30% ' float='left ' %}

-{% include box title='Modifies Sidebox with title\! ' text='As a standard box for additional info. ' width='30% ' float='left ' %}
+{% include box title='Modifies Sidebox with title! ' text='As a standard box for additional info. ' width='30% ' float='left ' %}